 Board

 Everyone on YouthCO's Board of Directors is a youth!
-Together, we are responsible for providing organizational leadership, upholding YouthCO’s mission, values, and approaches, YouthCO’s commitment to the United Nations Declaration on the Rights of Indigenous People, and operating in the best interests of youth most impacted by HIV and Hep C.
+Together, we are responsible for providing organizational leadership, upholding YouthCO’s mission, values, approaches, and commitment to the United Nations Declaration on the Rights of Indigenous People, and operating in the best interests of youth most impacted by HIV and Hep C.

 New Board members are always welcome to get in touch and learn more about our responsibilities, and how to get involved in governance at YouthCO!
 To contact us, email [email protected].